-Staff will receive safeguarding training as part of their induction, and annual refresher training.
-The will also receive external training every two years.
+Staff will receive safeguarding training as part of their induction, and bi-annual, external refresher training.
 This training will include guidance on how to recognise indicators of child-on-child abuse of all kinds, and how to distinguish between behaviour, particularly sexual behaviour, that is developmentally appropriate and that which is harmful.